Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Quantifier elimination algorithm

-In this case there is a generic certificate of level $(2,1)$ width $i$ and depth 1.
-These conditions can be described by a boolean combination of conjunctive $\exists\forall$-formulas of type (\ref{AE}).
-Similarly we consider fundamental sequences of level $(2,1)$ width $i$ and depth 2 and deeper fundamental sequences of level $(2,1)$ width $i$.
-We construct the projective tree (see \cite{KMel}, Section 11) to construct these deeper sequences.
-We now need another algorithmic result that states that the main technical tool of the procedure of constructing the projective tree, tight enveloping NTQ groups and fundamental sequences, can be effectively constructed.
-We also consider similarly fundamental sequences of levels $(m,m-1)$
+In this case there is a generic certificate of level $2$ width $i$ and depth 1.
+These conditions can be described by a boolean combination of $\exists\forall$-formulas of type (\ref{AE}).
+Similarly we consider fundamental sequences of level $2$ width $i$ and depth 2 and deeper fundamental sequences of level 2 width $i$.
+The main technical tool that is needed to show that the procedure of constructing deeper and deeper fundamental sequences of level 2 and width $i$ stops, is the notion of so called tight enveloping NTQ groups and fundamental sequences.